-- If exertion in the heat makes your heart pound and leaves you gasping for breath, STOP all activity, get into a cool area or in the shade, and rest, especially if you become lightheaded, weak, or faint.
+- If exertion in the heat makes your heart pound and leaves you gasping for breath, STOP all activity.
+You should get into a cool area or in the shade, and rest, especially if you become lightheaded, weak, or faint.

 Stay cool indoors

 - The most efficient way to beat the heat is to stay in a cool or air-conditioned area.

 - If you do not have an air conditioner or evaporative cooling unit, consider a visit to a shopping mall, see a movie in a movie theater, or visit a public library for a few hours.

 - Contact your local health department to see if there are any heat-relief shelters in your area.